 - 10:30 a.m.
-Community and Students Mass
+Mass

-- 5:00 p.m.
-Students Mass
+- 9:00 p.m.
+Mass

 - 12:00 p.m.
-Mass
+Noon Mass

 - 8:00 p.m.
-Taizé Prayer
+Taize Prayer

 Taizé Prayer is filled with song, scripture, and silent meditation.
 It is based on Evening Prayer from the Liturgy of the Hours and is modeled on the style of prayer in the Taizé Community in France.
 The sanctuary is candlelit and the music is repetitive and chant-like.
 Those who attend regularly find a profound peace and tranquility in this style of prayer.
 This style of prayer began on our campus during the season of Lent in the year 2001.
 Everyone, regardless of one's faith tradition, is welcome to this ecumenical prayer service.

+For those who enjoy the style of prayer from the Taizé community, you are invited to join them virtually from their community in France: https://www.taize.fr/en_article28227.html.
 The Taizé brothers are live-streaming their evening prayer from France everyday on Facebook.
 In Chicago, this is general in the mid-afternoon and can be found at: https://www.facebook.com/taize/ You may also visit the website for the Taizé Community.